madhanmallow/appsteroid-sdk-ios-documents/en/Specs/Spec-Matchmaking.md

 ###### Constants
 ###### FASMatchStatusInvalid
-Used when a invalid status was returned.
+Used when an invalid status was returned.

 ###### FASMatchStatusWating
 A status waiting for other players to join.